PranjalTheCoder/PING_PONG/README.md

 # PING_PONG

-This is a fully functional Ping Pong Game built using HTML, CSS, and JavaScript.
-The game includes dynamic ball movement, paddle controls, scoring system, and tracks the highest score using local storage.
+This is a fully functional **Ping Pong Game** built using **HTML, CSS, and JavaScript**.
+The game includes dynamic ball movement, paddle controls, scoring system, and tracks the highest score using **local storage**.
+Player 1 is controlled by the user, while **Player 2 is an AI-controlled computer**.